inkstitch/inkstitch/README.md

 If you're like me, your machine can't automatically cut the thread between stitching sections, so you'll need to minimize jump stitches as much as possible through careful planning of your stitch path.
 If your machine *can* do thread cuts, congratulations!
 But you'll need to modify inkscape-embroidery to allow you to specify a thread cut, because there's no way to do that right now.

+However, note that inkscape-embroidery pays attention to the colors you use for objects.
+If you change colors from one object to the next, inkscape-embroidery will include a color-change instruction using the color you've set for the object.
+My machine cuts the thread and waits for me to switch to the new thread color.

+#### Reordering

 Use the Objects panel to view the stacking order of the objects in your SVG file.
 Inkscape-embroidery will stitch them in their stacking order, from lowest to highest.
 You can reorder them in the normal way in inkscape to affect the stitching order.

 You can also use the Reorder extension.
 Hold shift and select the objects you'd like to reorder, one at a time, in the order you'd like them to end up in (lowest to highest).
 Run **Embroidery -> Reorder**.
 This extension will pull all of the selected objects out of wherever they were in the stacking order and insert them in order at the same place as the *first* object you selected.
 This can save you a ton of time.